Policy

 Who this policy applies to

-This policy applies to care-experienced rangatahi who have left care or custody and who are entitled to remain with, or return to living with, a caregiver.
+This policy applies to rangatahi who have left care or custody and who are entitled to remain with, or return to living with, a caregiver.
 This is a voluntary living arrangement supported by Oranga Tamariki.

 Eligibility